 There are two short projects you will complete in this course.
-Each will involve the interpretation of climate data and a brief written report.
+Each will involve a series of maps/charts and a brief written report.
 They will be graded on presentation, completeness, and accuracy.
-Hand in a complete, quality product, and you will get a good grade.
+Hand in a quality product, and you will get a good grade.